 Make a Table Out of an Old Door

-Edited by Emmanuel M. Lardizabal, Eng, Anonymous, Laurel Waddell and 1 other
+Edited by Emmanuel M. Lardizabal, Eng, Laurel Waddell, Jen M

 Tables can come in many different forms and shapes.
 Some are circular, some are square but mostly they are rectangular in form.
 Tables are used for dining, and can be used as a stand for decorations such as figurines and vases.
 They are also used for different purposes.
 For those individuals that are really creative they might be used as cabinets, or even transformed into a baby crib.
 Tables are useful for just about any purpose.
 Many items are suitable for other uses when they are no longer needed for their original intended purpose.
 An old door can be transformed into something new.
 It may be used in making cabinets.
 It can also be used to make a table.
 Here are some steps that show how to Make a Table Out of an Old Door.